AIM-120 AMRAAM: AMRAAM-ER

 As part of the SLAMRAAM project, Raytheon offered the Extended Range upgrade to surface-launched AMRAAM, called AMRAAM-ER.
-The missile is actually an Evolved Sea Sparrow Missile using AMRAAM head with two-stage guidance system.
-It was first shown at the Le Bourget Air Show 2007 and was test-fired in 2008.
+The missile is an Evolved Sea Sparrow Missile using AMRAAM head with two-stage guidance system.
+It was first shown at the Paris Air Show 2007 and was test-fired in 2008.

-Following the cancellation of SLAMRAAM funding in 2011, development of the NASAMS version restarted in 2014. in February 2015 Raytheon announced the AMRAAM-ER missile option for NASAMS, with expected production in 2019, and the first flight test took place in August 2016.
+Following the cancellation of SLAMRAAM funding in 2011, development of the NASAMS version restarted in 2014.
+In February 2015 Raytheon announced the AMRAAM-ER missile option for NASAMS, with expected production in 2019, and the first flight test took place in August 2016.
 Engagement envelope was expanded with a 50 percent increase in maximum range and 70 percent increase in maximum altitude.

 In 2019 Qatar placed an order for AMRAAM-ER missiles as part of a NASAMS purchase.

 The missile was testfired at Andøya Space Center in May 2021.
+In February 2024, Raytheon flight-tested an upgraded version of AMRAAM-ER with an improved rocket motor and control actuator system and an AIM-120C-8 guidance head.

-Raytheon has proposed an air-launched adaptation of the missile called AMRAAM-AXE, or Air-launched Extended Envelope.
+Raytheon has proposed an air-launched adaptation of the missile called AMRAAM-AXE, from "Air-launched Extended Envelope".

+On October 25, 2024, the United States government agreed to sell 3 NASAMS system and 123 AMRAAM-ER missiles to Taiwan.